rayjung95/react103-wine-api-redux/instructions/0-client-side-routing.md

 );
 ```

-But this simple approach has some weaknesses: the current navigation state is lost when the page is reloaded and the URL does not change in the browser when the current page changes (we could have used the `pushState` method of the HTML5 history API to do that, but we are lazy guys :-) ).
+But this simple approach has some weaknesses: the current navigation state is lost when the page is reloaded and the URL does not change in the browser when the current page changes (we could have used the `pushState` method of the HTML5 history API to do that, but we are lazy guys :simple_smile:).
 To avoid such problems, there are better solutions, such as [React Router](https://github.com/ReactTraining/react-router) that we will use to manage our Single Page Application.

 ## What's next